cchang72/Chris_Portfolio/README.md

 ## [Project 1: Analyzing Air Quality During the COVID-19 Pandemic](https://github.com/cchang72/BA775_Project/blob/main/Analyzing-Air-Quality-During-COVID19-Pandemic.ipynb)
 * Background: Air pollution, as one of the most serious environmental problems confronting our civilization, is the presence of toxic gases and particles in the air at levels that pose adverse effects on global climate and lead to public health risk and disease.
 Exposure to elevated levels of air pollutants has been implicated in a diverse set of medical conditions including cardiovascular and respiratory mortality, lung cancer and autism.
 Air pollutants come from natural sources such as wildfires and volcanoes, as well as are highly related to human activities from mobile sources (such as cars, buses and planes) or stationary sources (such as industrial factories, power plants and wood burning fireplaces).
 However, in the past year, the COVID-19 pandemic has caused unprecedented changes to the our work, study and daily activities, subsequently led to major reductions in air pollutant emissions.
 * Objective: To examine the air quality in the past two years and look on how the air quality was impacted in countries and cities where the corona-virus was prevalent.
-* Tools: SQL/Tableau/Google Cloud (Big Query, Jupyter Notebook)
+* Tools: SQL, Tableau, Google Cloud (Big Query, Jupyter Notebook)

 <img src="https://github.com/cchang72/Chris_Portfolio/blob/main/images/Air%20Quality%20Global%20Level.png" width="1500" height="500">

 ## [Project 2: HR Analytics: Job Change in Data Scientists](https://github.com/cchang72/BA780_Project/blob/main/BA780_Deliverable_Finalization.ipynb)
 * Background: A company which is active in Big Data and Data Science wants to hire data scientists among people who received training.
 "Company" wants to analyze the factors affecting candiates' decision on staying or looking for a new job after training.
 * Objective: The project goal is to predict whether a data scientist candidate will look for a new employment or wants to work for the company after training, which helps optimize HR costs and increase efficiencies.
 By using both descriptive and predictive analysis on a company’s HR dataset, we seek to interpret affecting factors on employee decisions.
-* Tools: Python (Pandas, matplotlib, seaborn, numpy, scikit-learn)/Google Colaboratory Notebook
+* Tools: Python (Pandas, matplotlib, seaborn, numpy, scikit-learn), Google Colaboratory Notebook

 <img src="https://github.com/cchang72/Chris_Portfolio/blob/main/images/feature%20importance.png" width="500" height="450">